meiqw/restaurant-ner/README.md

 ### Prerequisites

 The python packages listed in requirements.txt need to be installed for the program to run.
+Restaurant_reviews_all_truecase.magnitude file is also required, send me an email if needed.

 ### Installing
 Use pip to install the dependencies.